• Skip to primary navigation

 • Now add chopped tomatillos, mix well, and cover the lid.
 Cook this for 2-3 min.
 After 2-3 min opens the lid and press the tomatillo chunks with the help of a spatula, it will help in creating a nice tangy gravy.
 Add red chili powder, cumin powder, adjust the salt as per taste at this step.

-3 cups tomatillo, 1 teaspoon cumin powder, 1 teaspoon red chili flakes, 2.5 teaspoon salt
+3 cups tomatillo, 1 tsp cumin powder, 1 tsp red chili flakes, 2.5 tsp salt

 • Once the veggies are cooked and all spiced, it is time to crack the eggs.
 Make small indents in the base and carefully place eggs one by one.
 Cover the lid and cook for 5-10 min on low to medium heat.